 It can affect your benefits.
 Having cash rather than a property can hit those eligible for benefits such as pension credit.

-You typically have to be 60 to do this.
+You typically have to be at least 55 to do this.
 Plus, the younger you are, the less you can usually borrow.

-Ensure the company's a member of SHIP.
+Ensure the company's a member of the Equity Release Council (formerly SHIP).
 This trade body's members all guarantee your estate will never owe more than your home is worth.

 Don't think "I may as well do it in one go".
 For example, if you think you may need £40,000 from your house to cover 10 years, see if it's possible to get £20,000 now and the rest in five years.
 It'll usually work out much cheaper, plus you may need more cash later for long-term care.